Margin Requirement: How Collateral Defines Your Risk

 This collateral money acts as risk capital and will cover the potential losses that might incur when trading.

-In essence, it is the minimum amount of money that a trader needs to have in his trading account to be able to open and maintain positions open.
+In essence, it is the minimum amount of money that a trader needs to have in their trading account to be able to open and maintain positions open.

 When trading with leverage, the requirement is usually only a fraction of the total trade value.
 For example, when trading 1:100 leverage, the requirement is only 1%.